-Bio-Path is developing targeted therapies for acute myeloid leukemia (AML), chronic myeloid leukemia (CML) and other challenging cancers.
-The company has two candidates in development, prexigebersen (Liposomal Grb2), formerly BP1001, and BP1002 (Liposomal Bcl2), which block the production of proteins in cancer cells that are involved in cell growth and resistance to chemotherapy.
-Inhibition of these proteins may prove to be a low-toxicity approach to treating patients with AML and other cancers who would not historically be eligible for anticancer therapies because of their age or other comorbidities or whose cancers are unresponsive to standard treatment approaches.
+Bio-Path is developing RNAi nanoparticle drugs for some of the most lethal blood cancers and solid tumors.
+The company’s anticancer drug candidates target the expression of proteins that have been implicated in cancer cell growth and resistance to chemotherapy.
+Inhibition of these proteins may prove to be a low-toxicity approach to treating patients who would not historically be eligible for anticancer therapies because of their age or other comorbidities or whose cancers are unresponsive to standard treatment approaches.

 Acute myeloid leukemia (AML) is characterized by the rapid accumulation of immature myeloid cells in the blood, resulting in a drop of the other cell types, such as red blood cells and platelets.
 Incidence increases with age, with a majority of patients aged 65 or older.
 AML is the most common acute leukemia in adults.
 The National Cancer Institute estimates that approximately 20,000 new cases occur each year.
 Approximately 36% of all leukemias are AML.
 There is a critically unmet need for non-toxic therapies for older, fragile AML patients who are unfit or ineligible for high-dose chemotherapy or a stem cell transplant.
 Remission rates for elderly AML patients is between 5-10% and only 5% of patients over the age of 65 will survive more than 5 years after diagnosis.